demillerusn/Hubitat-iPhone-Presence-Sensor/README.md

 ## Compatibility
 Tested with local HE LAN device, as long as IP device is present, usually results in a valid check, however recommend checking your device to make sure.
 May or may not work with devices that do not respond to web requests.
+Original iphone presence sensor checked for HTTP response of 408 and 'Connection refused'.
+This keeps that response and also adds a valid HTTP request response of 200.
+Both will result in a valid check, anything else results in not present.

 ## Installation